 Halo 1 uses Bungie's proprietary Blam! engine, which also formed the basis of later games in the series.
 PC versions of the game support a variety of command line/shortcut arguments to configure and toggle features.

 Sometimes called h1x or OG Xbox, this is the classic first release of Halo 1 for the original Xbox.
 It supports LAN multiplayer and spawned a competitive community which is still active.
 While original Xbox consoles are hard to come by, emulation is an emerging alternative.
-Low resolution aside, the Xbox edition offers a superior graphical experience compared to its ported cousins.
 Though it is a more involved process, custom maps created with the HEK can be ported back to Xbox.

 Xbox has a rich history of modding, notably: